tonyli1121/Reddit-Analysis/README.md

-# Reddit-Analysis
+# Existence of "Six degrees of separation" on Reddit
 This is a research project from CSCD25 (Advance Data Analysis) on research question that I came up myself supervised by Professor Anderson and TA Waller.

-## Existence of "Six degrees of separation" on Reddit

 ## Abstract:
 (by wiki)